radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 13. (Optional) If Global Identity Builder is used, perform an upload of identities into the global profile and configure persistent cache.
 See [RadiantOne Global Identity Builder Guide](/global-identity-builder-guide/introduction).

 14. (Optional) Enabling FIPS Mode.
-See [RadiantOne FIPS Mode Guide](/radiantone-fips-mode-guide/01-overview).
+See [Enabling FIPS Mode](/hardening-guide/04-securing-data-in-transit/#enable-fips-mode).

 15. (Optional) Configure multiple instances of RadiantOne.